sfu-discourse-lab/GenderGapTracker/README.md

 From a research perspective, questions of salience and space arise, i.e., whether quotes by men are presented more prominently in an article, and whether men are given more space in average (perhaps counted in number of words).
 More nuanced questions that involve language analysis include whether the quotes are presented differently in terms of endorsement or distance from the content of the quote (*stated* vs. *claimed*).
 Analyses of transitivity structure in clauses can yield further insights about the type of roles women are portrayed in, complementing some of our studies' findings via dependency analyses.

 We are mindful of and acknowledge the relative lack of work in NLP, topic modelling and gender equality for corpora in languages other than English.
 Our hope is that we are at least playing a small role here, through our analyses of Canadian French-language news whose code we share in this repo.
-We believe that such work will yield not only interesting methodological insights (for example, the relative benefits of stemming vs. lemmatization on topic keyword interpretability for non-English corpora), but also reveal whether the same gender disparities we observed in our English corpus are present in French.
+We believe that such work will yield not only interesting methodological insights, but also reveal whether the same gender disparities we observed in our English corpus are present in French.
 While we are actively pursuing such additional areas of inquiry, we also invite other researchers to join in this effort!

 ## Contact